 All adverts must be approved in advance.
-Please contact the University Webmaster in the first instance.
-If approved, permission will be granted via the University Webmaster.
+Please contact IT Services in the first instance.

 Use of the logo/corporate branding

 The logo must be used in an approved format and not modified in any way unless agreed in advance.
 Please contact email@example.com in the first instance.
-If approved, permission for such use will be granted via the University Webmaster.
+If approved, permission for such use will be granted via the University’s Communications and Engagement team.

 Permission must be granted in advance for any use of the logo/branding on sites outside the University network.
 Please contact firstname.lastname@example.org in the first instance.
-If approved, permission for such use will be granted via the University Webmaster.
+If approved, permission for such use will be granted via the Communications and Engagement team.

 Please note that we take branding and the use of the University logo seriously.
 The logo is trademarked in numerous jurisdictions and we will issue takedown notices where we discover unauthorised use on external websites.
-This is why it is vital that you register all websites and that you have proper authorisation before you make any use of branding and/or the logo on external sites.
-For further information on use of the logo including non-web related use see Trademarks
+For this reason, it is vital that you register all websites through the process for website development.

-Websites which are not University sites but for which the University has some responsibility must not use leeds.ac.uk names.
-Domains for sites must be acquired via IT Services Web Solutions in order to make sure they are properly registered.
-Where domains are not acquired in this way they may first need to be transferred to University control at extra cost.
+Domains for sites must be acquired by IT Services to ensure they are properly registered.
+Instances where domains are not acquired in this way may first need to be transferred to University control at extra cost.